 Creating a folder

-It is always a good idea to start by creating a folder for Media items.
-Make sure to name your folders in a way that makes it possible for editors to upload files and images in the right place.
+It is always a good idea to start by creating a folder for your Media items.
+Make sure to name your folders in a way that makes it possible for editors to upload their media items in the right place.

-To create a media folder go to the Media section and click the menu icon to the right of Media, alternatively you can right click the Media node and choose create.
-This will bring up a dialogue.
-Pick the Folder, enter a name and press save.
+To create a media folder, go to the Media section and click ... next to Media.
+Alternatively, you can right-click the Media node and choose Create.
+This will bring up the list of available media types.
+Select Folder, enter a name for the folder and click save.

-The default Image Media Type has 5 properties that will be populated once the image is uploaded.
-These are Upload Image, Width, Height, Size and Type.
-They can be viewed in the Media section and accessed in your templates.
+The Image Media Type has 5 properties (Upload Image, Width, Height, Size and Type) that is populated once the image is uploaded.
+These properties can be viewed in the Media section and accessed in your templates.

 Organizing and editing media items

-The default view for the media section is a card view that let's you preview the images, files and folders.
+The default view for the media section is a card view that let's you preview the different media files.

-By clicking the items you can select multiple media items and do bulk operations like deleting or moving them.
-To edit properties on a media item click the name of the item, which you will see once hovering over the item.
+Click the items to select multiple media items and perform bulk operations like moving or deleting them.
+To edit properties on a media item, click the name of the item, which you will see once you hover over the item.